-These image guided surgery techniques (Gamma Knife Radiation) are also employed to limit collateral damage to the surrounding healthy tissues.
+These image-guided surgery techniques (Gamma Knife Radiation) are also employed to limit collateral damage to the surrounding healthy tissues.
 However, when radiosurgery is used to treat body tumours, the procedure is known as stereotactic body radiotherapy.
-Both procedures can deliver high precision radiation, to within millimetres to destroy the tumour and achieve a permanent accuracy of the radiation delivered.
+Both procedures can deliver high precision radiation, within millimetres to destroy the tumour and achieve a permanent accuracy of the radiation delivered.

 Both stereotactic radiosurgery and stereotactic body radiotherapy depend on several imaging modalities to generate 3-D scans and computer analysis to determine the exact coordinates of the tumour target within the human body.
 The patient must be placed in an immobilised state to enable the highly focused gamma-ray or x-ray beams to converge on the tumour (volume) site.
-The application of image guided radiation therapy and additional medical imaging is used to confirm the location of a tumour before administration of a radiation dose.
-The image guided radiation therapy improves the precision and accuracy of the treatment.
+The application of image-guided radiation therapy and additional medical imaging is used to confirm a tumour’s location before administration of a radiation dose.
+Image-guided radiation therapy improves the precision and accuracy of the treatment.

 The imaging modalities CT, fMRI and PET-CT are all capable of producing 3-D imaging to help safely to locate the tumour mass within the human body.
 It is also able to calculate the tumour volume.
 These scans support the patient’s treatment plan to ensure that the radiation beam can converge on the tumour at various angles.